 1962: Birthdate of Phil Katz, the programmer who created PZIP.

-1964: President Lyndon B. Johnson soundly defeated Arizona Republican Senator Barry Goldwater to win a White House term on his own right.
+1964: President Lyndon B. Johnson who got 90% of the Jewish vote, soundly defeated Arizona Republican Senator Barry Goldwater who received 10% of the Jewish, to win a White House term on his own right.
 Senator Goldwater’s father was Jewish, but Goldwater was raised as an Episcopalian.
 Goldwater’s running mate was Congressman Miller who happened to be Catholic.
 Bigots characterized the ticket as the Arizona Israelite and his fellow traveler from the Vatican.
 During this second term Johnson would support Israel during the Six Day War in 1967.
 Among other things, when the Soviets threatened Israel when the war went against their Arab clients, Johnson sent the Sixth Fleet into the eastern Mediterranean to let the Russians know that their interference would not be tolerated.

 1964(28th of Cheshvan, 5725): Bank manager Shimon Shalom, the father of Silvan Shalom, was murdered today during a bank robbery